 The most recent results showed that its trailing twelve-month revenue rose to $470 million.
 Its second-quarter results showed that its subscription services made $40.8 million, while product revenue was $48 million.
 Strategy’s product support and other services made $52 million and $14 million.

-Most analysts place the value of this software business at between $1 billion and $1.5 billion.
+Most analysts place the value of this software business between $1 billion and $1.5 billion.
 In this valuation, we will use the upper range.

 READ MORE: MSTR Stock Stumbles: Is 160% Yielding MSTY ETF the Smarter Buy?